 The Chimpanzee tracking experience

 No matter how prepared you are, nothing beats that first, up-close, chimpanzee encounter.
 That intense buzz of being no more than a few feet away from these completely wild creatures.
-The thrill of seeing how intelligent they are, with their poses, expressions, and interactions that could be almost human.
+The thrill of seeing how intelligent they are, with their poses, expressions, and interactions could be almost human.
 The way they look right at you with their bright eyes and even pose for your camera, you may wonder if they’re enjoying the interaction even more than you are.

 Most visitors opt for the half-day, which should provide you with plenty of time to find the group and enjoy a thrilling hour in their company.
-The adventure starts with a briefing, during which you’ll learn a little about the animals you’re about to see, as well as being given some dos and don’ts.
+The adventure starts with a briefing, during which you’ll learn a little about the animals you’re about to see, as well as be given some dos and don’ts.
 Top of the list: avoid getting too close.
 Not only for your own safety but also for theirs as our colds, viruses, and diseases can easily spread to them due to shared DNA.
 It’s also not wise to imitate their calls.
 While it might seem fun to mimic them if you’re not careful you might accidentally end up recreating a battle cry and bring 120 angry chimpanzees down upon you.
 Once you’ve been briefed, you’re separated into groups of up to seven, each accompanied by a guide, who is armed in case of emergencies.
 And then it’s time to head into the forest.